criteo/RabbitMQHare/Readme.md

 Need & purpose
 --------------

-Criteo used to have several rabbitmq-related libs small code reuse, a lot of functionnal redundancy with the official client.
+Criteo used to have several rabbitmq-related libs with small code reuse and a lot of functionnal redundancy with the official client.
 Moreover, they lacked of customizable failure handling.
-However we do not try to fill every need.
-Users that require strong insurances, full featured framework should use another lib or directly the official client.

 Function
 --------